jdestefani/MEMTS/README.md

 # How to Install

-The preferred way to install this package devtools:
+The preferred way to install this package is using devtools:

 ```r
 devtools::install_github("jdestefani/MEMTS", upgrade_dependencies = FALSE)